James4Ever0/notes/Search Engines.md

 written in python

 yuno:
-context based search engine for anime, anime search engine with transformer and deep learning.
+context based search engine for anime, anime search engine with transformer and deep learning. text based search. more like a semantic search tool.
+Yuno is a context based search engine that indexes over 0.5 million anime reviews and other anime informations.
+To help you find anime with specific properties.
+This search engine will help people of r/AnimeSuggest who are looking for specific type of anime to watch.
+This search engine was created to solve the problem of finding an object with specific properties and the object in this case is anime.
+But this search engine can be easily extended to any domain like books,movies,etc. Without the need of any kind of handcrafted dataset.

 TypeSense:
 dedicated client for every popular programminhg language